firebase/codelab-friendlychat-android/steps/index.lab.md

 #### Test your work

-Run the app on your device.
+Run the app on your Android Emulator.
 You should be immediately sent to the sign-in screen.
-Tap the **Sign in with email** button and create an account.
-You should then be sent to the messaging screen if everything worked well.
+Tap the **Sign in with email** button, then create an account.
+If everything is implemented correctly, you should be sent to the messaging screen.

-> **Note**: Google Sign In will not work yet because we have not properly registered the app in the Firebase console.
+> Note: Google Sign-In will not work yet because you haven't registered your app with Firebase.
 You'll have a chance to do this at the end of the codelab.

-After signing in you should also be able to see the signed-in user in the **Authentication** tab of the Emulators UI.
+After signing in, open the Firebase Emulator Suite UI in your browser, then click the **Authentication** tab to see this first signed-in user account.

 <img src="img/emulators-auth-user.png" />

-## Read Messages
+## Read messages
 Duration: 05:00

 In this step we will add functionality to read and display messages stored in Realtime Database.

-### Import Sample Messages
+### Import sample messages

-1. In the Emulator Suite UI, select the **Realtime Database** tab.
+1. In the Firebase Emulator Suite UI, select the **Realtime Database** tab.
-2. Drag and drop the `initial_messages.json` file from the codelab repository into the data viewer.
+2. Drag and drop the `initial_messages.json` file from your local copy of the codelab repository into the data viewer.

 <img src="img/import-data.gif" />

 You should now have a few messages under the `messages` node of the database.

-### Read Data
+### Read data

 #### Synchronize messages